byterubpay/byterub-site/_posts/2017-07-02-logs-for-the-Community-meeting-held-on-2017-07-02.md

 **\<sgp>** @floan412, go ahead
 **\<floam412>** Is the FFS opened sourced or planned to be?
 What is the likely hood of potentially getting charities and/or privacy advocates such as Wikileaks, ACLU, etc. to use byterub as a source of donation?
 **\<hyc>** those sound like 2 completely unrelated questions
-**\<XMRenthusiast>** I think it will be easier for privacy advocates to accept byterub donations once paybee/globee has launced
+**\<BTRenthusiast>** I think it will be easier for privacy advocates to accept byterub donations once paybee/globee has launced
 **\<floam412>** hyc, I guess your right... paybee might be what I was looking for
 **\<floam412>** just an easy way to accept byterub
 **\<sgp>** Not sure if the FFS is open-source, but any group can have a similar system for their charity on their own website